Do you take my insurance?

 The "dangers" of herbs are WAY overblown.
-Although about a third of Americans have taken an herb of some sort, so few people are harmed by them that the government doesn't even bother to monitor them.
+Although about a third of Americans have taken an herb of some sort, so few people are harmed by them that the government doesn't even bother to track the numbers.
 Plus, most Chinese herbs have been in use for so long that although they haven't been officially "researched" we know when they can and can't be used anyway.
-AND, the herbs that are most likely to interact with medications are well known and can easily be avoided or substituted for.
+And the herbs that are most likely to interact with medications are well known and can easily be avoided or substituted for.
 I encourage you to try them if you are curious.

 Are you going to do chiropractic or acupuncture on me?

 Usually both, because they work together fabulously well.
 It depends both on what you want or don't want, and what I think should help you most.
 But really I'm not going to "DO anything to you" at all.
 We are going to work together, and WITH your body, not "on" it, to help get you back to where you want to be -- functioning normally.

 Can I just get herbs and not do the other stuff?